Yet another great gluten pastry recipe to share with you! And this time it’s a real corker! Gluten free steak and kidney pie.

-Lightly grease an ovenproof pie plate (love these enamel ones).
+Lightly grease an 8inch (20cm) ovenproof pie plate (love these enamel ones).

-Now we are on to the gluten free pastry.
+Now we are onto the gluten free pastry.
 Weigh out your gluten free flour or mix into a large mixing bowl.
-Add the cubed butter and rub it in until it resembles coarse breadcrumbs.
+Add the chilled cubed butter and rub it in until it resembles coarse breadcrumbs.
 Don’t worry if you are left with a few chunky bits of butter, these will blend in perfectly when you knead the pastry.

-Stir in the beaten egg and then add enough water (you should need at least 5-6 dessertspoons of water) to bring the pastry together to form a soft but not too sticky dough.
+Stir in the beaten egg and then add enough water (the amount you need each time may differ dependant on room temp) to bring the pastry together, to form a soft but not too sticky dough.
 If you don’t get enough water in at this stage, you will find the pastry difficult to handle and it will break up.

 Form the pastry into a ball and then transfer it onto a clean surface dusted with gluten free flour or mix.
 You now need to knead the pastry for about 2 minutes until it feels nice and smooth.
 This part is wonderful, as you can’t overwork gluten free pastry – unlike traditional pastry.

 Cut the pastry in half and roll out one of the halves.
 Line the pie plate with the pastry and then fill it with the cooked steak and kidney.